 It is beautiful to see how big this mix of perspectives, expertise and approaches can become.
 We are advancing in technology, but the future is still human.
 When we can work together, understand each other, and collaborate in our skills, we can deliver our goals and values that exceed expectations.

 BIGGEST GRAPHIC DESIGN TRENDS

 Venngage has made a beautiful creation with this infographic.
-Our style is a bit more colourful with splashes of yellow, coral and blues.
+Our style is a bit more colourful with splashes of yellow, coral and blue.
 The typographic focal points with bold faces scream strength and confidence to grab your attention.
 Futuristic patterns and colours create unique content with bright colour palettes, gradients, abstract patterns, holographic and reflective elements, geometric influences and much more.

-You might have noticed the light and dark modes to some more prominent companies’ apps, just like Twitter has been doing since 2016, which helps reduce eye strain in low-lit environments.
+You might have noticed the light and dark modes of some more prominent companies’ apps, just like Twitter has been doing since 2016, which helps reduce eye strain in low-lit environments.
 Or a light and dark colour scheme and white.
-New complex gradients and duotones that feel right at home with the futuristic patterns.
+New complex gradients and duotones feel right at home with the futuristic patterns.

 Duotones are another good tactic that goes well with the trends.
 Technically speaking, “duotones are images that replace the whites and blacks in a photo with two colours” (Ryan McCready).
 They can be instrumental in creating effects in blogs.
-Colourful minimalism with light colours in the necessary components; a new kind of minimalism ruled by colour and creativity to make it eye-catching but still with the atmosphere of minimalism.
+Colourful minimalism with light colours in the necessary components; is a new kind of minimalism ruled by colour and creativity to make it eye-catching but still with the atmosphere of minimalism.